-Newspaper, cardboard, mixed paper, aluminum, metal, plastic, glass all colors, and tin cans, motor oil, vehicle batteries, household batteries and old printing cartridges from your printer.
+Newspaper, cardboard, mixed paper, aluminum, metal, glass all colors, and tin cans, motor oil, vehicle batteries, household batteries and old printing cartridges from your printer.
 We also accept packaging materials: Styrofoam peanuts and bubble wrap.
-When recycling appliances and tires and non covered electronics at our site you will have to pay a fee, please call ahead for price of disposal.
+When recycling appliances and tires at our site you will have to pay a fee, please call ahead for price of disposal.

-The City provides free recycling of televisions, computer monitors, computers and many other types of electronics.
+The City Recycling Center is an Authorized Collection Site for most electronics such as televisions, computer monitors, computers and many other types of electronics.

-The City Recycling Center is now an Authorized Collection Site for Compact Fluorescent Lights (CFL), Hight Intensity Discharge (HID) lamps and Fluorescent Tubes.
+The City Recycling Center is now an Authorized Collection Site for Compact Fluorescent Lights (CFL), High Intensity Discharge (HID) lamps and Fluorescent Tubes.

 Related Documents and resources:Related links:

 - Skagit County Public Works and Solid Waste

 - English -- https://ecology.wa.gov/recycleright

 - Blog -- Recycle Right: How empty is empty enough?
 How clean is clean enough?
 How dry is dry enough?

 How You Can Help by Recycling Your Tires

 |Crushing the Concrete and Ashalt|